 The CVM expands the scope of what a house system can do — and what it can offer veterinary students.
-The main goal was connecting people on campus outside of the classroom, said Luke Borst, associate professor of veterinary anatomic pathology, who led the effort to launch the CVM’s house system.
+The main goal was connecting people on campus outside of the classroom, said Luke Borst, associate professor of veterinary anatomic pathology, one of the many faculty and staff members that led the effort to launch the CVM’s house system.

 “People want community,” said Borst.
 “In our society today, people are kind of isolated in their own little worlds, on their own little phones,” he said.
 “It’s a high-stress environment and you want that support.
 You want something you can all do together.
 I think that’s why it really works.”